mesalock-linux/mesapy/README.md

 We have verified code in RPython translator, and the verification results are illustrated in the verification directory.
 We are also working on a technical report to present our findings.
-The draft (which is still WIP) can be found here.

 The detailed instructions and additional mocks are also included in each tool's separate directory.
 You can easily reproduce the verification process.
-You are welcome to contribute mocks and help us to verify files in the todo list.
+You are welcome to contribute mocks and help us to verify files in the TODO list.

 # Contributing